diegoasua/experiments/README.md

 # experiments

 ## Proving CUDA is Turing complete
 GPUs are Turing complete.
-So is CUDAl, as a general GPU programming language.
+So is CUDA, as a general GPU programming language.
 Let's simulate a Turing universal machine in CUDA:

 To compile `turing_machine.cu`:
 ```bash